 Riding our roads is not a track day.
 If you are ticketed it will cost you more than a track day.
 Many of the roads such as the Dragon, the Snake, the Cherohala, and Six Gap are regularly patrolled.
 At times there will be LEO (law enforcement officer) saturation.
 Smart riders can spot this and ride more cautiously.

 In North Carolina watch your speed on the 4-lanes.
 And remember that many locals are volunteers with radios in their beat-up trucks.
 They'll report speeders and reckless drivers.

 Helmets are required in North Carolina, Tennessee and Georgia.
 For more information on the area law enforcement visit our Area Law Enforcement Page.

 If you need some legal help, we recommend the following area attorneys:

-When you get home, order your photos from these recommended photographers stationed at the Dragon.
+When you get home, order your photos from the Killboy photographers stationed at the Dragon and occasionally on the Cherohala Skyway.
 It takes 3-4 days to post the photos which will be posted by date on the photographer's website.
 They archive the photos for years.